-Edit Menu Item Action Cut Copy a song section and remove it.
+Edit Menu Option Action Cut Copies a song section and remove it.
 All sequence events, the section name and the section length will all be copied.
-The information is held on the clipboard for pasting. Сору Copy a song section.
+The information is held in the clipboard for pasting. Сору Copies a song section.
 All sequence events, the section name and the section length will all be copied.
-The information is held on the clipboard for pasting.
-Paste Paste the section information in the clipboard into the selected section.
+The information is held in the clipboard for pasting.
+Paste Pastes the section information in the clipboard into the selected section.
 All information in the target section will be replaced.
 Clear Clears all sequence actions from the selected song section and resets the section length back to 32 beats.
 Add Inserts a new song section below the selected song section.
 Rename Displays a virtual keyboard where you can rename the section.
 Touch enter at the bottom of the screen when you are ready to save the changes.
 Delete Deletes the selected song section